hrautila/cmat/README.md

     NewMatrix(r, c)                Create a new FloatMatrix of size r rows, c columns NewCopy(A)                     Create a new FloatMatrix as copy of A NewJoin(join, mlist...)
-Create a new compound FloatMatrix from argument matrices MakeMatrix(buf, r, c)          Create a new FloatMatrix, use buf as element store
+Create a new compound FloatMatrix from argument matrices MakeMatrix(r, c, buf)          Create a new FloatMatrix, use buf as element store

   Basic attributes